Is It Good to Take a Shower Everyday?

 Make You Unsocial

-The different stage of our life has a slight correlation with shower frequency.
+The different stage of our lives has a slight correlation with shower frequency.

 A newborn baby doesn’t need to take a shower every day.
 Even it may cause diseases like pneumonia.
 Showering once or twice a week is enough.
 Make sure the bathing water is warm.
 Wipe your baby’s body with a wet towel on the other day.